GoogleContainerTools/skaffold/docs/content/en/docs/workflows/debug.md

 ### Why aren't my breakpoints being hit?

 **Missing required language extension.**
-Go, Python, and JavasCript debugging in IDEA Ultimate requires the corresponding language plugin to be installed.
+Go, Python, and JavaScript debugging in IDEA Ultimate requires the corresponding language plugin to be installed.
 If it is not installed, the debugger will not attach and breakpoints will not be hit.